What It Is

-A stand-alone button, or reaction, that expresses thanks and gratitude.
+A stand-alone button, or reaction, which enables users to express thanks and gratitude.

 This works as either a react icon for when users may 'like' content, or as a stand-alone button beneath content.

-According to a study by Cornell's Citizen & Technology Lab, they: "organized 344 volunteers over the last year to thank 2,702 contributors to Wikipedia in Arabic, German, Polish, and Persian languages."
-They found that organizing volunteers to thank others both increased two-week retention of newcomers and experienced contributors by 2 percentage points on average, and caused people to send more thanks to others by 43% on average.
+Evidence has shown that receiving thanks increased two-week retention of Wikipedia contributors by 2 percentage points on average, and caused people to send more thanks to others by 43% on average.